kiddiRU/Verk1_H1/designDocument/sketch.md

 - Team captain can leave the team
 - When team captain leaves a team he assigns a team member to be the new team captain
 - When team captain leaves a team if he was alone then the team is archived
-- When a team is created it is assigned to a club
 - Team captain can modify players in team (add / remove)
 - Each Player is in 1 team
 - Tournaments automatically archive after they play out
-- Spectator can see matches and tournaments
+- Anyone can see matches and tournaments
+- Anyone can see match schedule
-- Spectator can see teams and clubs
+- Anyone can see teams
 ### B
+- Clubs
+- Organizer can create clubs
+- Organizer can edit clubs
+- When a team is created it is assigned to a club
+- Anyone can see clubs
 - Organizer can modify the time of a tournament before it has started
 - Organizer can cancel a tournament
 - Switch captain
 - Players can be in more than 1 team
-- Clubs
 - Player handle should be the length of 3-12
 ### C
 - Edit archive (like removing invalid tournaments)